it is raining...

 hosted our own mini Olympics

-played pick up games of the sport of the season
+played pick up games of the sport of the seas

 sometimes the games fall apart shortly after I walk away